Healthcare & Health Insurance in Colombia

 Are common prescription medications available in Colombia?

 "yes and no...I took Nexium in the US for many years.
 Here, I can only get the generic . but, it seems to work just as well. prescriptions or "formulas" as they are known here, are a joke, any pharmacy will sell you whatever you need as long as you have the money.
 Lots of the popular brand meds are not available here, such as Tums, Tylenol, but the local replacements once again, work well. meds are definitely not expensive..
-My generic Nexium costs me 9.100 Colombian pesos a month...about $4.50 US," explained one digital nomad living in Colombia.
+My generic Nexium costs me 9.100 Colombian pesos a month...about $4.50 US," wrote one digital nomad living in Colombia.

 Do you have anything more to add about local medical facilities in Colombia?

 "Colombia has a range of medical facilities and medical care options available.
 Healthcare services in Colombia generally provide a high level of care and are said to be some of the best that Latin America has to offer.
 The country has invested heavily in modernizing its healthcare infrastructure, with advanced medical and technological equipment in many of the major hospitals.
-Colombia has world-renowned doctors and specialists in a variety of medical fields and is dedicated to continually improving their healthcare services," said one foreigner in Colombia.
+Colombia has world-renowned doctors and specialists in a variety of medical fields and is dedicated to continually improving their healthcare services," explained one expat in Colombia.

 As a foreigner living in Colombia, will I have access to public healthcare?
 What is it like?

 "I am enrolled with EPS Sanitas,I am the only expat in the whole State of Caqueta.
 If I am working at a school, the school pays for my health Ins.
 If I am taking time off from teaching, I pay in the area of $30.
 USD per month plus a 1 dollar co-pay.
 My health Ins covers EVERYTHING..
 Ambulance, Doctor visits, Hospital stays, Open heart surgery, Medications, Specialist, and any kind of testing necessary. etc...
 Pre existing = no problem.
 We have 2 public and 1 private Hospital in Florencia..
 The quality of care lately has been lacking a little sicnce Covid hit.
-The really good Doctors seem to be leaving the area for the bigger cities," said one digital nomad in Florencia.
+The really good Doctors seem to be leaving the area for the bigger cities," said one foreigner in Florencia.

 What have your experiences during the pandemic with the local healthcare system been like?